spectrocloud/librarium/packages/docs/content/12-enterprise-version/05-air-gap-repo.md

 * Download and execute a binary specific to the version of Spectro Cloud you need to install.
 Contact support team for version specific binary.
 Eg.:

-`curl --user spectro:XXXX https://repo.console.spectrocloud.com/airgap/packs/airgap-v1.14.24.bin -o airgap-v1.14.24.bin`
+`curl --user <user>:<password> https://repo.console.spectrocloud.com/airgap/packs/airgap-v1.14.24.bin -o airgap-v1.14.24.bin`

 `chmod 755 ./airgap-v1.14.24.bin`

 `./airgap-v1.14.24.bin`

-* Download the desried worker images (OVAs) from Spectro Cloud Public Image reporsitory and upload to your vCenter.
+* Download the desired worker images (OVAs) from Spectro Cloud Public Image reporsitory and upload to your vCenter.
 These images should be copied in a folder called 'spectro-templates'.
 The images should be coped with a prefix 'r_'.
 For eg., in order to support provisioning of Kubernetes version 1.21.3, with Ubuntu 18.0.4 operating system, the image should be renamed to "r_u-1804-0-k-1213-0.ova".
 The platform itself uses the version 1.20.9 therefore the worker image for that is mandatory.
 It should be dowloaded to the 'spectro-templates' folder and renamed to  "r_u-1804-0-k-1209-0.ova".

 # Deploy Platform Installer
 Once the airgapped appliance is setup, deploy the platform using the steps described [here](/enterprise-version/deploying-the-platform-installer/#deployplatforminstaller).
 While deploying the platform installer for "Spectro Cloud Repository settings" use the Spectro Cloud Repository Details and for the "Artifact repo certificate" field use the